HUMN 3110 Gender and Sexualities Across Cultures

 Description Examining the social construction of gender has been central to social science inquiries - including anthropology and sociology - since the 1930s.
 Early ethnographic studies were instrumental in debunking gender essentialism and challenging the hegemony of western constructs about 'masculinity' and 'femininity'.
 Since the 1930s, critical social theories and ethnographies have through cross-cultural comparison, demonstrated the great variation in expressions of individual sexuality/ies, the dynamics and confines behind the construction of gender roles and the cultural meaning and expression of gender categories across the globe.
-This unit will address the ongoing exploration of and challenges to the sex (biology) vs. gender (culture) dichotomy and contemporary cultural, social and political transformation (manipulation) of these categories.
+This subject will address the ongoing exploration of and challenges to the sex (biology) vs. gender (culture) dichotomy and contemporary cultural, social and political transformation (manipulation) of these categories.

 School Social Sciences

 Check your HECS Band contribution amount via the Fees page.

 Equivalent Subjects HUMN 3078 - The Anthropologies of Gender and Sexualities

 Successful completion of 80 credit points of study

 On successful completion of this subject, students should be able to:

 - Analyse the concepts and theories of the social and historical construct of gender and sexualities across cultures.